-If you’re reading this you probably already know about Delta 8 THC and maybe curious to know more.
-After reading some blogs, hearing about it on the news, you’re probably wondering how Delta 8 is legal.
-The answer is simple because it’s not Marijuana!
-However, here are some other reasons why Delta 8 THC is legal.
+If you’re reading this you probably already know about Delta-8 THC and may be curious to know more.
+After reading some blogs, and hearing about it on the news, you’re probably wondering how Delta-8 is legal.
+The answer is simple: because it’s not Marijuana!
+However, here are some other reasons why Delta-8 THC is legal.

 What Are Cannabinoids?

 A cannabinoid is any of the more than one hundred recognized substances derived from Hemp.
 Some cannabinoids are stronger than others, and some have no psychoactive effects (can’t get you high).
 The two most important are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).

 Each cannabinoid comes with different benefits that scientists are still researching.
 It’s the part that gets you high that can determine their legality.
 Specifically, Delta-9 THC is what most people associate with getting high.